danielavazquez/lyrics-search/README.md

 ## Description

 A web app which uses lyrics.ovh API to retrieve the lyrics of a song.
 Can search for a specific song or artists.
+Lyrics are returned in one string

 ## Installation